jonnycakes/wheel-of-fortune/README.md

 ---

 ### Approach taken
 For branching, I'm going to reference [this document about branching models](http://nvie.com/posts/a-successful-git-branching-model/).
 Master is the branch that should always reflect a *production-ready* state.
-So, not doing the gh-pages thing.
+So, not doing the :gh-pages thing.

 My overarching theory behind developing this revolved around two concepts: hitting "MVP" (Minimal Viable Product), and "make it work first, make it work well later".